Armenian literature: Independent Armenia

 A new generation of writers is currently burgeoning in independent Armenia.
 The lack of independent, objective literary criticism makes it difficult to cover this most modern era of Armenian literature.
 Extant tensions between the Soviet era "Writers' Union of Armenia" and independent literary groups have resulted in mutual calumnies even on issues of classification as to who Armenia's writers are.

 Among the more popular of present era writers addressing issues of social dystopia and political corruption are Vahram Sahakyan and Vahe Avetian.
-The latter has been living in Sweden since late nineties as a result of persecution by Armenian authorities.
+The latter has been living in Sweden since the late nineties as a result of persecution by Armenian authorities.

 Another writer whose literature is difficult to classify is the American writer Armen Melikian who briefly repatriated to Armenia in 2002 and started writing in Armenian, the official language of Armenia.
 Melikian has disavowed allegiance to Armenian culture or literature following his exile and ostracism, yet his most recent work "Journey to Virginland" published in the United States in 2010 garnering eleven literary awards deals with some of the most fundamental issues plaguing Armenian society, such as gender relations, religious orientation, and political corruption.